salesforce-marketingcloud/MarketingCloudSDK-Android/_posts/2018-09-12-device-contact-registration.md

     1. **User A** logs into their account in the banking app and the application sets the contact key in the registration to **user.a@example.com**.
     2. The Marketing Cloud creates a contact for **User A** in the contact record for the customer’s MC App.
     3. At a point in the future **User B** logs into their account on the same device and the application sets the contact key in the registration to **user.b@example.com**.
     4. The Marketing Cloud creates a contact for **User B** in the contact record and associates the device with that contact.
-The contact for **User A** no longer has an association with a targettable device and is now considered “orphaned”
+The contact for **User A** no longer has an association with a targettable device and is now considered “orphaned.”

 #### Avoiding orphaned contacts